 - Include both the beneficiary’s IBAN and SWIFT BIC when making international payments destined for countries that participate in the IBAN registry (see “SWIFT BIC” section below).

-SWIFT BICs (bank identifier codes), which are often called SWIFT codes, are a series of either eight or 11 alphanumeric characters that help to identify a specific financial institution.
+SWIFT BICs (business identifier codes), which are often called SWIFT codes, are a series of either eight or 11 alphanumeric characters that help to identify a specific financial institution.
 The number includes a bank code, a country code, a location code, and an optional branch code.

 |Bank Code||Country Code||Location Code||Branch Code|